UK FDI stock trend

 Note that the ONS changed its method for collecting FDI statistics from 2020 onwards and advise caution in comparing FDI data pre- and post- 2020.

-Figure 7.7: UK inward FDI positions by partner region, 2016 to 2023
+Figure 7.7: UK inward FDI positions by partner region, 2016 to 2024

-Source: ONS, Inward foreign direct investment (FDI) involving UK companies (directional): inward, June 2025
+Source: ONS, Inward foreign direct investment (FDI) involving UK companies (directional): inward, January 2026

 UK inward FDI stock by sector

-- financial services £629 billion (29%)
+- financial services £592 billion (28%)

-- manufacturing £316 billion (15%)
+- manufacturing £389 billion (18%)

-- retail and transport £260 billion (12%)
+- retail and transport £190 billion (9%)

-- information and communication £212 billion (10%)
+- information and communication £147 billion (7%)

-Figure 7.8: UK inward FDI stock by sector
+Figure 7.8: UK inward FDI stock by sector 2020-2024

-Source: ONS, Inward foreign direct investment (FDI) involving UK companies (directional): inward, June 2025
+Source: ONS, Inward foreign direct investment (FDI) involving UK companies (directional): inward, January 2026

 Brexit impact on FDI inflows

-The 2023 value of UK inward FDI flows relative to GDP experienced the sixth year of decline since 2016 -(see Figure 7.9).
+The 2023 value of UK inward FDI flows relative to GDP experienced the sixth year of decline since 2016 (see Figure 7.9).
 However, there was a slight increase in 2021.
 Note that 2016 was a record year for inflows due to a few high-value mergers and acquisitions.

 Brexit and the associated political and economic uncertainties have delayed investment decisions and reduced annual domestic business investment.
 The same is likely to have applied to FDI.
 Nevertheless, the EU remained a significant source of inward FDI in 2023 (see Figure 7.10).